AntonioND/gba-switch-to-gbc/README.md

 Tested on GB Micro.
 Should work in GBA, GBA SP, GB Micro, but NOT in DS (If I remember correctly, the ARM7 is different, GBA mode in DS is just a compatibility mode).

+The results are:
+- GBA: White square screen for a moment, then black screen.
+Boot ROM sound still sounds.
+- GBA SP: The same as GBA.
+- GB Micro: Correct boot ROM animation, with sound.
+Nintendo logo is white (GBC CPU reads 0s?).
+- DS: Doesn't work at all.
+Black screen.
+I suppose it hangs in the infinite loop at the end of the code.

 Needs devkitPro.
 Compiled with:

 - devkitARM: Version 42